University of Minnesota Marching Band: Swinging Gates

-Gauntlet, National Anthem, and Exit

-At the end of Our Minnesota, the Block M is dispersed as the band transitions to a "gauntlet" formation in order to prepare for the entrance of the Gopher football team.
-The band plays the Minnesota Rouser for a second time as the football team runs onto the field.
-After the team is on the field, the band members who are not part of the pregame block unroll a large ceremonial American Flag on the field as the band, remaining in the gauntlet formation, plays the Star-Spangled Banner.
-Following the National Anthem, the band exits the field via the high-step "Run-Cadence".

 Halftime Shows

 The University of Minnesota Marching Band performs during halftime at TCF Bank Stadium.

 As is customary of bands in the Big Ten Conference, the University of Minnesota Marching Band performs a different halftime show for every home football game.
 Music is memorized for each performance, which combined results around 30 memorized pieces for halftime shows throughout the season.
 The majority of the music included in halftime shows is also featured in the marching band's series of Indoor Concerts at the end of each season.